El Faldón

 Intensely sweet, with winey acidity and fruit forward character.
 Blueberry, plum, and starfruit, with black tea on the finish.

-This microlot was produced by Rubén Darío Gómez and Luz Eleny (pictured above), on their two hectare farm, El Faldón, located near the small community of La Noque, in the municipality of Caicedo, in Colombia’s Antioquia state.
+This microlot was produced by Rubén Darío Gómez and wife Rosa Eleny (pictured below), on their two hectare farm, El Faldón (which translates to “the big skirt or slope” in Spanish), located near the small community of La Noque, in the municipality of Caicedo, in Colombia’s Antioquia state.

-Eventually, Rubén Darío saved enough money to purchase three hectares of land in the higher areas of Caicedo, some 2,100 meters above sea level.
+Eventually, Don Rubén saved enough money to purchase two hectares of land in the higher areas of Caicedo, some 2,100 meters above sea level.
+The property originally belonged to colleagues of his who moved to Antioquia’s capital of Medellín, and allowed Rubén to establish a payment plan to be able to make the purchase.
 Land was more affordable in this area, as the high elevations and cool temperatures were deemed unsuitable for coffee production.
-Many of his friends and family warned him against establishing a farm here but, as Rubén Darío recalls with a laugh; “I really had no choice” – it was only land he could afford.
+Many of his friends and family warned him against establishing a farm here but, as Rubén recalls with a laugh, “I really had no choice,” since it was the only land he could afford.

 ABOUT CAICEDO